Giardia duodenalis: Cell biology

 G. duodenalis trophozoites are pear-shaped cells, 10 to 20 μm long, 7 to 10 μm across, and 2 to 4 μm thick.
 They are motile by way of four pairs of flagella, which propel the trophozoites through the intestine.
 Notably, each G. duodenalis cell has two nuclei, both of which actively transcribe genes.
 Adjacent to the nucleus, G. duodenalis cells have an endoplasmic reticulum that extends through much of the cell.
 Trophozoites about to differentiate into cysts also contain prominent vesicles termed encystation-specific vesicles that disappear once cyst wall construction begins.
-Unlike most other eukaryotes, G. duodenalis cells contain no visible mitochondria, but instead contains a substantially reduced metabolic organelle termed a mitosome.
-Additionally, cells appear to contain no Golgi bodies, and instead the secretory system consists entirely of the endoplasmic reticulum and numerous vesicles spread throughout the cell, termed peripheral vesicles.
+Unlike most other eukaryotes, G. duodenalis cells contain no visible mitochondria, but instead contains a substantially reduced metabolic organelle known as a mitosome.
+Additionally, cells appear to contain no Golgi bodies, and instead the secretory system consists entirely of the endoplasmic reticulum and numerous vesicles dispersed throughout the cell, termed peripheral vesicles.
 Peripheral vesicles are responsible both for taking up extracellular nutrients, and expelling waste outside the cell.
 Each cell also contains a pair of rigid structures called median bodies which make up part of the G. lamblia cytoskeleton.
 Trophozoites adhere to host epithelial cells via a specialized disk-shaped organelle called the ventral disk.

 Cysts are oval-shaped cells slightly smaller than trophozoites.
 They lack flagella, and are covered by a smooth, clear cyst wall.
-Each cyst contains the organelles for two trophzoites: four nuclei, two ventral disks, etc.
+Each cyst contains four nuclei and fragments of the ventral disc.

 Metabolism

-G. lamblia primarily generates its energy by breaking down glucose via glycolysis, as well as the arginine dihydrolase pathway.
+G. duodenalis primarily generates its energy by breaking down glucose via glycolysis, as well as the arginine deiminase pathway.
 It is unable to synthesize nucleotides on its own, instead salvaging them from its host.
-Synthesis of iron-sulfur clusters is done in a double-membrane-bound compartment called the mitosome, which is likely a remnant of mitochondria.
+Synthesis of iron–sulfur clusters is done in a double-membrane-bound compartment called the mitosome, which is likely a remnant of mitochondria.
 Each cell contains 25 to 100 mitosomes divided into two categories - peripheral mitosomes, which are scattered throughout the cell, and central mitosomes, which gather at the center of the cell for unknown reasons.
 As in mitochondria, proteins with a certain peptide signal sequence are trafficked to and imported into the mitosome.
 Unlike mitochondria, mitosomes have no genome of their own.
 All mitosomal genes are encoded by the Giardia nuclear genome.